RedHat-UX/red-hat-design-system/docs/accessibility/screen-readers.md

 Similar to iOS’s Rotor, Talkback’s reading controls let you navigate by categories like headings, links, or words.
 To change the current reading controls selection, quickly swipe up and then down (or vice versa) until TalkBack announces the category you want to use.

-Once you’re selected a category, swipe up or down to navigate the page by that category, and then right or left to navigate content adjacent to the current heading, link, or whatever else you’ve navigated to.
+Once you’ve selected a category, swipe up or down to navigate the page by that category, and then right or left to navigate content adjacent to the current heading, link, or whatever else you’ve navigated to.

 TalkBack’s speaking rate can also be adjusted within reading controls.